-What are the prerequisites specific to rappel firefighters?
+What are the prerequisites specific to hover exit and rappel firefighters?

-All rappel crews are expected to meet standard PFF prerequisites as a minimum.
+All rappel and hover exit crews are expected to meet standard PFF prerequisites as a minimum.
 In addition, they must:

 - Maintain a body weight of equal to or less than 95 kilograms in boots and overalls - Be comfortable working at heights and from helicopters - Be comfortable working and camping in extremely remote places - Be able to implicitly follow verbal and written instructions and hand signals - Have at least one year's experience as a General Firefighter with either DELWP or Parks Victoria and have gained accreditation as a DELWP General Firefighter; or equivalent Wild Land Firefighter experience.